rce3986/obsidian-poweruser-pms/README.md

 4. Navigate to your vault directory.
 5. Clone this repo.
 A directory with the repo name should appear in the vault.
 6. Navigate into the cloned repo.
+7. Give execute permissions to `export_config.sh` and `import_config.sh`.
-7. Run `export_config.sh` to copy the `.obsidian` configuration into the vault root directory.
+8. Run `export_config.sh` to copy the `.obsidian` configuration into the vault root directory.
+9. Close and reopen obsidian to reload the configuration.
 ## explore
 Open your obsidian vault and explore the notes linked below.
 You can always navigate back using the backlinks at the top of the note.
 ### about OPUP